 The key Zen texts are compilations of kong-ans.
 Andy Ferguson’s Zen’s Chinese Heritage, the most complete contemporary introduction to Chinese Chan, presents some of the text of the Record of the Transmission of the Lamp, the defining compilation of biographical information about Chinese Zen masters from the Tang and Song Dynasties.
 The most significant compilations, however, are shorter anthologies created in the Song Dynasty, specifically for teaching purposes:

-Mumonkan, [the link is to Wikipedia] compiled by Zen Master Mumon, consists of 48 kong-ans, is the defining collection, still in use today.
+Mumonkan, compiled by Zen Master Mumon, consists of 48 kong-ans, is the defining collection, still in use today.
 For KUSZ students, Zen Master Seung Sahn’s translation is the most important, but there are many other, more complete translations, such as Robert Aitken Roshi, The Gateless Gate.

 A good overview of the kong-an tradition can be found in Richard Shrobe’s Elegant Failure: A Guide to Zen Koans